 Let’s just say this guy has had a very interesting three-year old campaign.
 He’s coming off his smashing victory in the Preakness Stakes where he sat a near perfect trip, seizing a huge inside opportunity and then leading it all the way to the wire.
 Fittingly enough, consider it revenge for all that happened to him in the Kentucky Derby and during his trip in the Louisiana Derby.

 I’m sure many who follow my column will wonder why I have him as my 5th selection in this field of 10, especially since I have backed him tremendously in prior races.
 Well he did draw the # 9 hole which isn’t overly concerning, and there’s little doubt he too will show solid tactical speed, perhaps even faster than some others; however, considering his path during this year, I’m not entirely sure he wants this distance.
 I am hearing he came out of the Preakness feeling fine, and Mark Casse is bubbling with confidence.
 I’m just getting the feeling that he could take a step back from his best, and I simply don’t trust the distance, especially knowing that his odds will be low.
 There’s no doubt he’ll be one of the top two betting favorites, so with that he deserves respect and contending consideration.
-Can he win?
+Can he win at Belmont Park?
 Absolutely, but in this spot, the horses I have above seem to be more appealing.

 I originally had him as my 3rd choice, but moved him down to 5th after further review and film study.

 # 3 Master Fencer